Libya Fast Facts

 August 8, 2012 - Libya's NTC hands over power to the General National Congress.

 September 11, 2012 - United States Ambassador Christopher Stevens and three US diplomatic staffers are killed in an attack on the US consulate in Benghazi.
-The cause is alleged to be an anti-Islam video produced by an Israeli-American, but US officials believe it could have been a planned attack.
-The chief suspect is the pro-al Qaeda group the Imprisoned Omar Abdul Rahman Brigades.
+Initially, the cause is alleged to be an anti-Islam video produced by an Israeli-American, but it is later determined to be a terrorist attack.

 September 12, 2012 - The General National Congress names Mustafa Abushagur prime minister-elect and gives him approximately three and a half weeks to form a crisis government proposal.